virgile-baudrot/TestGenieAWS/README.md

-# test_genie
+# Test Genie app on AWS EC2

-test deployement of Genie app
+Repository to test deployement of Genie app on AWS EC2